tdspora/syngen/README.md

     quotechar: '"'                          # The character used to denote the start and end of a quoted item.
 Optional parameter
     quoting: minimal                        # Control field quoting behavior per constants - ["all", "minimal", "non-numeric", "none"].
 Optional parameter
     escapechar: '"'                         # One-character string used to escape other characters.
 Optional parameter
-    encoding: None                          # A string representing the encoding to use in the output file.
+    encoding: null                          # A string representing the encoding to use in the output file.
 Optional parameter
     header: infer                           # Row number(s) to use as the column names, and the start of the data.
 Optional parameter
-    skiprows: None                          # Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
+    skiprows: null                          # Line numbers to skip (0-indexed) or number of lines to skip (int) at the start of the file.
 Optional parameter
     on_bad_lines: error                     # Specifies what to do upon encountering a bad line (a line with too many fields) - ["error", "warn", "skip"].
 Optional parameter

   infer_settings:                           # Settings for infer process.
 Optional parameter
     size: 100                               # Size for generated data.
 Optional parameter
     run_parallel: False                     # Turn on or turn off parallel training process.
 Optional parameter
     print_report: False                     # Turn on or turn off generation of the report.
 Optional parameter
-    batch_size: None                        # If specified, the generation is split into batches.
+    batch_size: null                        # If specified, the generation is split into batches.
 This can save the RAM.
 Optional parameter
-    random_seed: None                       # If specified, generates a reproducible result.
+    random_seed: null                       # If specified, generates a reproducible result.
 Optional parameter
   keys:                                     # Keys of the table.
 Optional parameter
     PK_CUSTOMER_ID:                         # Name of a key.
 Only one PK per table.
       type: "PK"                            # The key type.
 Supported: PK - primary key, FK - foreign key, TKN - token key